 - Use elimination and isolation controls to reduce handling times and chemical contact points.

 REMEMBER: It’s always best to find chemical hazard controls that reduce the need for PPE.
-When PPE is bulky and restrictive workers often take shortcuts or don’t wear it.
+When PPE makes manual tasks even more difficult, workers often will take shortcuts or won’t wear the PPE at all.

 - Unloading containers from pallets and carrying them to the chemical store.